apache/royale-docs/component-sets/jewel/jewel-application.md

 ## Relevant Properties and Methods

-> Check the Reference of [org.apache.royale.jewel.Application](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Application){:target='_blank'} for a more detailed list of properties and methods.
+> Check the Reference of [org.apache.royale.jewel.Application](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Application){:target='_blank'} for a detailed list of properties and methods.